Hurricane Roslyn makes landfall in Mexico, avoids resorts | Science-Environment

 The hurricane made landfall around the village of Santa Cruz, near the fishing village of San Blas, about 90 miles (150 kilometers) north of Puerto Vallarta.

+The Federal Electricity Commission reported that over 150,000 homes had lost power as a result of the storm, and that by midday Sunday, service had been restored to about one-third of those customers.

-Meanwhile, beachside eateries in Puerto Vallarta where tourists had lunched unconcerned Saturday were abandoned Sunday, and at some the waves had carried away railings and small thatched structures that normally keep the sun off diners.
+Meanwhile, beachside eateries in Puerto Vallarta where tourists had lunched unconcerned Saturday were abandoned Sunday morning, and at some the waves had carried away railings and small thatched structures that normally keep the sun off diners.

-The Jalisco state civil defense office said authorities were patrolling the area, but had not yet seen any major damage.
+The head of the state civil defence office for the Puerto Vallarta area, Adrián Bobadilla, said authorities were patrolling the area, but had not yet seen any major damage.

+"The biggest effect was from the waves, on some of the beachside infrastructure," said Bobadilla.
+"We did not have any significant damage."
+The state civil defence office posted video of officers escorting a large sea turtle back to the water, after it had been thrown up on the beach by the large waves.

-The National Water Commission said rains from Roslyn could cause mudslides and flooding and the U.S. hurricane center warned that heavy rains could cause flash flooding and landslides over the rugged terrain inland.
+The National Water Commission said rains from Roslyn could cause mudslides and flooding and the U.S. hurricane centre warned that heavy rains could cause flash flooding and landslides over the rugged terrain inland.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)